-Step 1: Apply for an Informal Review.
+Step 1: Apply for a Review.
 This must be made within 3 months of the date of the original assessment outcome letter.
-To lodge an informal review you must submit the form "Application for Informal Review of Assessment Outcome" and pay the Informal Review fee.
-You may include a cover letter explaining your reasons for appealing the assessment outcome.
+To lodge a review you must submit the form "Application for Review of Assessment Outcome" and pay the Review fee.
+You may include a cover letter explaining your reasons for reviewing the assessment outcome.
 No new information can be presented.
-Applicants that are not satisfied with the outcome of their Informal Appeal may apply for a Formal Appeal.
+Applicants that are not satisfied with the outcome of the Review may apply for an Appeal.

-Step 2: Apply for a Formal Appeal.
-An application for a formal appeal may only be submitted after an Informal Appeal outcome is received.
-This must be made within 3 months of the date of the Informal Appeal Outcome letter.
-To lodge a formal appeal you must submit the form "Application for Formal Appeal of Assessment Outcome" and pay the Formal Appeal Fee.
-The outcome of the Formal Appeal is FINAL in the review process.
+Step 2: Apply for an Appeal.
+An application for an appeal may only be submitted after a Review outcome is received.
+This must be made within 6 months of the date of the original assessment outcome letter.
+To lodge an appeal you must submit the form "Application for Appeal of Assessment Outcome" and pay the Appeal Fee.
+The outcome of the Appeal is FINAL in the review process.